bsdpot/potluck/hugo-nginx/README.md

 The GITUSER parameter is the git username associated with the email address.

-The CUSTOMDIR parameter is a custom directory to create inside the hugo installation in SITENAME.
+The optional CUSTOMDIR parameter is a custom directory to create inside the hugo installation in SITENAME.

-The CUSTOMFILE parameter, if set to 1, will copy in your own customfile.tgz which will be extracted to ```/mnt/{SITENAME}/```.
+The optional CUSTOMFILE parameter, if set to 1, will copy in your own customfile.tgz which will be extracted to ```/mnt/{SITENAME}/```.
 This would be a custom config.toml, static microblog posts or about.md pages and images for static dir.

-The IMPORTKEYS parameter, if set to 1, will add the copied in pubkey to authenticated_keys.
+The optional IMPORTKEYS parameter, if set to 1, will add the copied in pubkey to authenticated_keys.
 Copy in the applicable id_rsa.pub as part of the pot setup and start process.

-The THEMEADJUST parameter, if set to 1, will make changes specific to http://potluck.honeyguide.net.
+The optional THEMEADJUST parameter, if set to 1, will make changes specific to http://potluck.honeyguide.net.

-REMOTELOG is an optional parameter for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.
+The optional REMOTELOG parameter is for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.

 # Usage
 Start hugo manually (not necessary):